Hyperbolicity and uniformity of varieties of log general type: Previous results

 Pacelli \cite{Pacelli} (see also \cite{Aquadratic}), proved that $N$ only depends on $g$ and $\deg(K:\Q)$.
 More recently, cases of Theorem \ref{conj:unif} have been proven unconditionally (\cite{krz}, \cite{stoll} and \cite{paz}) depending on the Mordell-Weil rank of the Jacobian of the curve and for \cite{paz}, on an assumption related to the Height Conjecture of Lang-Silverman.
 It has also been shown that families of curves of high genus with a uniformly bounded number of rational points in each fiber exist \cite{dnp}.

-N\"aive translations fail in higher dimensions as subvarieties can contain infinitely many rational points.
+Na\"ive translations fail in higher dimensions as subvarieties can contain infinitely many rational points.
 However, one can expect that after removing such subvarieties the number of rational points is bounded.
 Hassett proved that for surfaces of general type this follows from Conjecture \ref{conj:BL}, and that the set of rational points on surfaces of general type lie in a subscheme of uniformly bounded degree \cite{Hassett}.

 The idea behind both proofs is the following: consider a family $f: X \to B$ whose general fibers are general type curves (resp. surfaces) over a base $B$, the proof reduces to showing that the number of rational points in the fibers is uniformly bounded.
 If the total space of the family is itself a variety of general type, the Lang Conjecture trivially implies the uniformity statement.
 In general this is not the case, but if the family has maximal variation in moduli, then the dominant irreducible component of a high enough fibered power $X_B^n \to B$ will be of general type.
 Conjecture \ref{conj:BL} and an induction argument will then give uniformity.
 In general, it is always true that for $n$ big enough $X_B^n$ admits a dominant map to a variety of general type.
 From this, one can conclude the result in a similar fashion.
 This can be applied to a ``global'' family of curves to obtain the result of \cite{CHM}.